phylix24/neo-dev-portal/README.md

 # Neo Dev Portal

 Welcome to Neo Developer Portal Repository.
 This is an open-source community effort, so feel free to suggest new topics, add new content, and provide examples wherever you think it might be helpful.
-All documentation can be edited via GitHub.
+All documentations can be edited via GitHub.

 **How to contribute**
 Neo Developer Portal is built using [Docusaurus](https://docusaurus.io/) v2.

 1. Fork the repo
-    1. Setting up your local environment — This is optional.
+    1. Setting up your local environment — This is optional but important
 2. Make some changes
 3. Submit a PR to `dev` branch
     1. Use pull_to_request template